-(1) Request UNISDR to be the focal point in facilitating parliamentary dialogues and interactions on disaster risk reduction and related issues
+(1) Request the UNISDR to be the focal point in facilitating parliamentary dialogues and interactions on disaster risk reduction and related issues.

-(2) Seek collaboration with the Inter PU and the UNISDR to translate the 'Advocacy Kit for Parliamentarians on Disaster Risk Reduction as an Instrument for Achieving the Millennium Development Goals' into national languages and to document good practices.
+(2) Seek collaboration with the IPU and the UNISDR to translate into national languages their publication, Advocacy Kit for Parliamentarians on Disaster Risk Reduction: An Instrument for Achieving the Millennium Development Goals, and to document good practices.

-(3) Use existing avenues and networks, such as the Inter-Parliamentary Union (IPU), Parliamentary Natwork on the World Bank (PNOWB), Commonwealth Parliamentary Association, and Global Platform on Disaster Reduction, to foster regional and international dialogues on disaster risk reduction among parliamentarians.
+(3) Use existing avenues and networks, such as the IPU, the Parliamentary Network on the World Bank (PNoWB), the Commonwealth Parliamentary Association, and the Global Platform on Disaster Risk Reduction, to foster regional and international dialogues on disaster risk reduction among parliamentarians.